robertarles/sauceutil/README.md

 ## Installation

+Just download the binary for your system from the `bin` directory.
+Navigate to the executable above, click it, then you'll see a download button.

+-OR-

 `go get github.com/robertarles/sauceutil`

+## Configuration

 `sauceutil` expects your username and access key to be set in your environment variables (eg ~/.bashrc or ~/.zshrc):